0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

     Scanning 1 hosts [131070 ports/host]
     Discovered open port 161/udp on 10.10.10.116

-D'après le scan que nous venons de faire, nous pouvons voir que le port 161 port utilisant le User Datagram Protocol (UDP) est ouvert.
-Ce port est le plus souvent utilisé par le service Simple Network Management Portocole (SNMP).
-Ce protocole est principalement utiliser par les administrateurs réseau afin d'obtenir des informations sur le systeme ou d'y effectuer des modifications.
+From the scan we just did, we can see that the port 161 port using the User Datagram Protocol (UDP) is open.
+This port is most often used by the Simple Network Management Portocole (SNMP) service.
+This protocol is mainly used by network administrators to obtain information about the system or to make modifications.

     root@Seyptoo:~/htb/box/Conceal# nmap -sU -sC -sV -p161 10.10.10.116